drewm27/speakerrankings/tws-party-mode.md

 Earfun, Soundcore and Tribit speakers will remember their pairing after being turned off.
 JBL, Bose and Sony speakers will not remember their pairing after being turned off.

+### Issues

-Note: Some of these multi speaker technologies may not work if you have a Bluetooth 4.x or less device like some laptops.
+Some of these multi speaker technologies may not work if you have a Bluetooth 4.x or less device like some laptops.